Welcome to Southern Hospitality!

 Sometimes life gives us a big ole’ bowl of lemons and we have to decide what to do with them.
 That happened to me at the beginning of 2011.
 Some big changes in my life, altering the path I had been on for 5 years.
 The ending of a marriage.
 Financial devastation.
 Not at all what I had planned for my life.
 Losing everything I had worked for.
-You can read more about that when I wrote Life is Not a Magazine Cover, which will tell you where my heart is now and even more from my word for 2012, Hope.
+You can read more about that when I wrote Life is Not a Magazine Cover, which will tell you where my heart is now after going through some hard times.

 If you’d like to read about my blogging journey thus far, how I got started and how it turned into a fulltime business, start here with My Blogging Story.

 So, I decided that I would make lemonade out of those lemons.
 After all I’m a GRITS (girl raised in the South).
 Our mamas taught us to get right back up after a fall, head held high and keep on walking forward.
 That is what I am doing.
 I am a steel magnolia.

 As of April, 2011, I moved back in with my elderly parents back to my childhood home in Atlanta, GA.
 Started over.
 A new beginning.
 It was scary, but exciting at the same time.
 I was able to get back on my feet again and buy a fixer-upper house.
 This blog has turned into my personal journal, a place of sharing and exploring and hopefully inspiring other women along the way, as I share myself and my projects with all of you out there who have followed my journey over these last few years.